ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Grids.md

 65&deg; N and 65&deg; S; south of 65&deg; S, the meridional grid spacing is held at the same value as at 65&deg; S.

+A 100km grid (360 x 324 cells) has also been created for ACCESS-OM3.
+The 100km grid keeps the same tripolar points and longitudinal seam, places C-grid zonal points exactly on the equator, and has no Arctic coarsening.
+It extends to 82.25&deg; S to include the full JRA forcing grid.
+Mercator spacing extends to 75&deg; S, with constant `dx` south of 75&deg; S.

 ### File formats